 It as just as important to tell the filter which messages are not junk.

-First, during the early learning stages you will want to frequently, perhaps daily, check your Junk folder for messages that have been incorrectly classified as junk by clicking on the J on your keyboard.
+First, frequently, daily or weekly, check your Junk folder for good messages that have been incorrectly classified as junk by clicking on the J on your keyboard.
 After the first week you should also check the junk folder for messages that are incorrectly marked as junk, perhaps weekly.button, or using the upper case

-Secondly, very important, you will want to constantly train the filter by marking a quantity of GOOD messages as not junk, for example messages in your Inbox.
+Secondly, you must constantly train the filter by marking a quantity of GOOD messages as not junk - messages in your Inbox AND messages that have been filtered into other folders.
 You must use the keyboard upper case J, because there is no button - the "Not Junk" button appears only for messages that have already been classified as junk.
 Marking several messages per week will be sufficient.
 You can select many messages and mark them all at the same time.
 Note - unfortunately nothing in the user interface indicates whether a message has already been marked as "not junk".